replace_values() replaces each value of x found in from with the

 #> ℹ Use `print(x, full = TRUE)` to show all variables.

-# Value labels from pid3 carry over to pid3_clean automatically
+# value labels from pid3 carry over to pid3_clean automatically

 new@metadata@value_labels